 Turned on by default, the automated backup feature of Amazon RDS enables point-in-time recovery for your DB Instance.
 Amazon RDS will backup your database and transaction logs and store both for a user-specified retention period.
 This allows you to restore your DB Instance to any second during your retention period, up to the last five minutes.
 Your automatic backup retention period can be configured to up to thirty five days.

 DB Snapshots are user-initiated backups of your DB Instance.
 These full database backups will be stored by Amazon RDS until you explicitly delete them.
 You can create a new DB Instance from a DB Snapshot whenever you desire.

 Amazon RDS provides Amazon SNS notifications via email or SMS for your DB Instance deployments.
-You can use the AWS Management Console or the Amazon RDS APIs to subscribe to over 40 different DB events associated with your Amazon RDS deployments.
+You can use the AWS Management Console or the Amazon RDS APIs to subscribe to many different DB events associated with your Amazon RDS deployments.